 Board MemberDesiree Lopez is Head of Behavioural and Social Strategy at Flamingo.
 Desiree was the CEO of TNS BMRB, one of the UK's largest social research agencies.
 She has more than 20 years’ of international experience in social research.
 She is an education specialist, having worked as an educational researcher, teacher and teacher trainer in Australia, Canada and the UK.

-Senior Policy AdviserAshley is Senior Policy Adviser at the Campaign.
-She is a Fellow at the Centre for International Studies at the London School of Economics, a Senior Fellow with the Institute for Law, Science, & Global Security at Georgetown University, and has undertaken a variety of consultancy work in the international policy arena over the last five years.
+Senior Policy AdviserAshley is Senior Policy Adviser at the Academy.
+She is a Fellow at the Centre for International Studies at the London School of Economics, an Associate at LSE IDEAS, and has undertaken a variety of consultancy work in the international policy arena over the last ten years.
 She has her Ph.D. in Government, and her B.S. in Foreign Service, from Georgetown University.
-She works on a range of projects for the Campaign, and has led our work on Brexit and Positive Prospects.
+She works on a range of projects for the Academy, and has led our work on Brexit and Positive Prospects.